 Our approach to measuring carbon was developed in accordance with the Greenhouse Gas Protocol (“GHG Protocol”).
 Emissions are calculated using DEFRA carbon factors and are reported as tonnes of CO2 equivalent (abbreviated as tCO2e), based on the Global Warming Potential (“GWP”) of earch of the “basket of six” greenhouse gases, as defined by the Kyoto Protocol.

-Scope 1 emissions include vehicle fuel emissions (from owned or leased vehicles) and fuels used for operation including natural gas, LPG, diesel, petrol and oil.
+Wolseley’s reported data includes all major businesses and head office locations (with 25 employees or more), representing over 99 per cent of Wolseley Group’s total employee numbers.
+All Scope 1 and 2 emissions and selected Scope 3 emissions are reported.
+Scope 1 emissions include vehicle fuel emissions (from owned or leased vehicles) and fuels used for operation including natural gas, LPG, diesel, petrol, oil and refrigerants.
 Scope 2 emissions include purchased electricity and heat (i.e. district heating).
-Scope 3 emissions include the road-based transportation of goods by outsourced transport providers, road-based business travel in private vehicles and air and rail-based business travel.
+Scope 3 emissions include the road or rail-based transportation of goods by outsourced transport providers, road-based business travel in private vehicles and air and rail-based business travel.

-|Carbon emissions||2011/12||2012/13||2013/14||2014/15||Two-year Variance|
+|Carbon emissions||2012/13||2013/14||2014/15||Two-year Variance|

-|Scope 1 & 2 emissions||32.4||27.9||28||-13.4%|
+|Scope 1 & 2 emissions||27.9||28.2||25.2||-10.6%|

-|Scope 3 emissions||8.7||8.6||20.4%|
+|Scope 3 emissions||8.7||8.6||7.7||-10.5%|

-As a Group, the biggest contributors to carbon emissions are vehicle fuel (53 per cent of total tCO2e, including both commercial vehicle and company cars, owned and outsourced fleets), and electricity (29 per cent).
-Fuel consumption for operations (i.e. gas, oil and district heating consumption) represents 15 per cent of the carbon footprint.
+As a Group, the biggest contributors to carbon emissions are vehicle fuel (52 per cent of total tCO2e, including both commercial vehicle and company cars, owned and outsourced fleets), and electricity (29 per cent).
+Fuel consumption for operations (i.e. gas, oil and district heating consumption) represents 16 per cent of the carbon footprint.
 Refrigerant leakage and rail and air-based business travel account for 1 per cent and 2 per cent respectively.

-Our business units all have new two- year targets, achievable by 31 July 2016, to reduce carbon emissions (relative to £million revenue).
+Our business units all have two- year targets, achievable by 31 July 2016, to reduce carbon emissions (relative to £million revenue).
 The targets cover direct and indirect emissions (scopes 1, 2 and 3).

 Additionally, we reduced our suppliers’ emissions through “backhauling”.

 In the USA and UK business units, drivers collect products from supplier factories when driving back to their distribution centres (“DCs”), following branch deliveries.
-In 2013/14 the US business, through its carrier UPS, filled 35 per cent of its DC backhaul “empty miles”.
+In 2014/15 the US business, through its carrier UPS, filled 36 per cent of its DC backhaul “empty miles”.